What To Do If You Think You're Pregnant, According To OB/GYNs

 Keep in mind that while some home pregnancy tests can be taken as early as before your missed period, for many tests, you may get a more accurate reading if you wait until the day after your missed period, according to the U.S. Department of Health & Human Services.
 The amount of the pregnancy hormone (human chorionic gonadotropin, or hCG) increases in your urine over time, and therefore, the test may not be able to detect its presence too early on in the pregnancy.
 That’s why Dr. Pari recommends taking another test: If you are, in fact, pregnant, your hCG levels double every 48 hours.

-And if you think there's a chance you might have conceived as a result of unprotected sex (and you do not currently wish to be pregnant), you can also purchase an emergency contraceptive (also known as Plan B) at your local pharmacy.
-The morning after pill can be taken up to five days after unprotected sex, and can lower your chance of getting pregnant by 75 to 89 percent if taken within three days, according to Planned Parenthood.
+And if you think there's a chance you might have conceived as a result of unprotected sex (and you do not currently wish to be pregnant), you can also purchase an emergency contraceptive at your local pharmacy.
+The morning after pill can be taken up to three to five days after unprotected sex (depending on the brand).
+For example, Plan B One-Step can be taken within 72 hours of unprotected sex or birth control failure.
+And taking the morning after pill can lower your chance of getting pregnant by 75 to 89 percent if taken within three days, according to Planned Parenthood.

 Call your gynecologist or doctor.